 Besides this, Apps are very difficult to encourage people to use.
 Mobile analytics firm Flurry was able to source data on the average number of apps owned by the average person.
 This was surprisingly low at only 65 Apps per person.

 What is even more surprising is that the average user only uses 15 of these on a regular basis.
 Most apps are either downloaded and tried once before being deleted, or used a few times and then forgotten about.
-In order to benefit fully from an App; and have your clients notice updates to it, you need an app that lies within this 15 regularly used apps.
+In order to benefit fully from an App; and have your clients notice updates to it, you need an app that lies within these 15 regularly used apps.
 This is almost impossible.